kharandziuk/restaurant-booking-api/README.md

 # Coding Challenge: Simple Restaurant Booking System

 ## User Story ##
 As a restaurant owner I want a system for making and tracking reservations which can interact with other services so that reservations can be handled by third party services.

-* The system can be used by multiple restaurants
-* The system provides REST API endpoints:
+The system provides REST API with endpoints:
 * To make reservations
-    * To check if a number of seats is available at a certain time
+* To check how many seats are available at a certain point of time
+* To get an overview of the booked tables per restaurant (this endpoint will have two possible outputs: the regular JSON, and HTML so the owner can use as it a report)

+Besides, the system offers a Back office where the restaurant staff can easily manage reservations (you can use Django Admin for this).

+**Considerations**
 * A reservation is for a name (any string) and for a certain amount of time
-* The restaurant owner can get an overview over the booked tables as a HTML report

-**Limitations**
+* The system can be used by multiple restaurants
-* Authentication/Authorization isn't in the scope of this task
+* Those restaurants can be in different parts of the world
-* No localization needed

-**Hints**
-* Use third-party packages where applicable!
+* When possible, use third-party packages
+* Include an example of each endpoint so the person that reviews the code doesn't miss anything.
+A Postman collection (or similar) is also fine.

+**Out of the scope of this task**

+To keep the coding challenge as short as possible, the following tasks are not required:

+* User filtering: we assume that all the restaurants belong to the same person/company
+* Design/Styling
+* Localization

 ## Provided Environment ##
 A basic environment will be provided, containing: